culy-linkedin-application/Hubspot-Data-Migration/README.md

-To maintain my privacy, here's a link to my actual Github: https://github.com/frank-quoc?tab=repositories
+Link to main Github: https://github.com/frank-quoc?tab=repositories

 # Hubspot-Data-Migration
 Code to migrate data from a PostgreSQL database to Hubspot